dhruvi-mehta/data-analysis/README.md

 Using 2023 national data from two federal sources, this analysis tests whether facility availability is the solution or whether deeper structural factors are at play.

 Research Question & Hypotheses:

 Research Question: How does the geographic distribution of mental health treatment facilities impact community mental health outcomes in the U.S.?

-Hypothesis Statement
+Hypothesis Statement:

 H₀: There is no statistically significant relationship between facility access and mental health outcomes.

 H₁: There is a statistically significant relationship between mental health facility availability and mental health outcomes.

 Key Findings:

 Facility density alone is not enough.
 States with higher mental health facility density (e.g., Maine, Vermont) did not show significantly better mental health outcomes.
 The correlation between facility density and average poor mental health days was weak and non-significant (r = -0.19, p > 0.05).
 A slight positive correlation was found between facility density and depression diagnosis rates (r = 0.19), but this was also not statistically significant.
 Socioeconomic status is the real driver.
 A Principal Component Analysis (PCA)-derived SES index combining income, education, and insurance coverage was the only statistically significant predictor of mental health outcomes (p < 0.001) in the regression model.
 Regional disparities are stark.
 States in the Southeast and parts of the Midwest showed alarmingly low facility density relative to their populations, while states in the Northeast had higher facility density.
 Yet facility density did not translate directly into better outcomes.

 Bottom line: Access to care is not the same as the ability to use it.
 Structural conditions, including income, education, and insurance coverage, shape mental health outcomes more than physical proximity to facilities.